✦ ROOTLINE

 • No testimonials, no case studies, no social proof

-• 3 competing CTAs per page — users froze
+• Three competing CTAs per page, users froze

 After:

-• Hero headline rewritten around user's goal, not company offering
+• Hero rewritten around the user's goal, not the company's offering

-• Testimonials embedded at the credibility decision point (post-services)
+• Testimonials placed at the credibility decision point, right after services

-• Legal pages added to footer; privacy policy visible
+• Legal pages added; privacy policy visible in the footer

-• Custom illustrations replaced emojis — approachable without being juvenile
+• Custom illustrations replaced the emojis, approachable without being childish

-• Niche made explicit: "for small businesses" in H1, above the fold
+• Niche stated explicitly: "for small businesses" in the H1, above the fold

 Warmth without losing credibility.

-Palette: Satin Deep Black (#142124) as primary, soft Gin (#D6DDCD) as secondary, Lima green (#B4FF69) as accent.
-Authority without aggression; energy without noise.
-PP Mori typography kept things modern and precise without feeling cold.
+Palette: Satin Deep Black (#142124) as the primary, soft Gin (#D6DDCD) as the supporting tone, Lima green (#B4FF69) as the single accent.
+Authority without aggression.
+Energy without noise.
+PP Mori for type, modern and precise without reading cold.

-Illustration decision: I replaced a server rack stock photo with a custom illustration of a person at a laptop — centring the human outcome, not the infrastructure.
-In hi-fi testing, 3 of 5 participants described the site as "friendly."
-That word never appeared in feedback on the original site.
+The illustration call.
+The original hero used a stock photo of a server rack.
+I replaced it with a custom illustration of a person at a laptop.
+Small change, real consequence.
+The hero stopped being about Rootline's infrastructure and started being about the user's outcome.
+In hi-fi testing, three of five participants described the site as "friendly."
+That word never appeared in feedback on the original.

 Outcomes & Reflection